Smurf-IV/Elucidate/README.md

 ## Roadmap

 - [ ] Phase I
-  - [ ] Notify the user if there SnapRAID version is outdated
+  - [ ] Notify the user if their SnapRAID version is outdated
   - [ ] Interpret the SnapRAID logs
     - [ ] Provide the status of the array following a command run
     - [ ] Log view(s) diagnostics